mpogue2/SquareDesk/SquareDesk-DEV/test123/README.txt

 //        fit on most screens.
 This works fine on Mac OS X, so the problem is Windows-specific.
 // BUG: Windows only -- Alt-F and Alt-M shortcuts don't work, second keys are being swallowed by HandleKeypress(), before
 //   the menus get them.
+// BUG: Windows only -- font sizes are not consistent with Mac font sizes (known problem with Qt, but fix is to set them manually)

 // BUG: the song timer changes length (left-justify it?)
-// BUG: Open File can give a really long filename (should remove the Label/Label# and " - ", like in the song list)
-// BUG: some songs are not tempo-detected correctly (e.g. Possum Sop Long Play).
-Provide override to 100%?
-As menu item?

-// BUG: Windows font sizes are not consistent with Mac font sizes (known problem with Qt, but fix is to set them manually)

 ===========================
 Mike's current TODO list (lower priority):